matomo-org/developer-documentation/docs/4.x/tagmanager/debugging.md

 To activate this mode, simply follow these steps:

 * Open the container in Matomo's Tag Manager and click on "Preview / Debug" in the top toolbar.
-* Open the page where you want to debug the container
+* Enter the URL or domain you want to start debugging
 * The debug toolbar will appear at the bottom of the website

 <div markdown="1" class="alert alert-info">